Getting error code 229 on your Lennox® furnace?

 A blocked vent or a draft can also generate the error, so your D & K Heating Service Experts Expert will look at other parts of your furnace first.

-The bill to fix your furnace relies on what’s wrong with it and how long it takes to remedy it.
+The bill to fix your furnace depends on what’s wrong with it and how long it takes to remedy it.

 You can anticipate to pay between $40 and $350 if you have to have a new low-fire pressure switch.